vic-ma/howtodismantle.github.io/_posts/2025-11-03-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-The-Basics.md

 We must also put our `extension.xml` file into the ZIP file.
 That way, Peakboard Designer can read the metadata right away.

-Everything inside the ZIP file is loaded into Peakboard Designer, when the extension is loaded.
+Everything inside the ZIP file is loaded into Peakboard Designer, when the extension is installed.
 And when the Peakboard app is deployed to a Peakboard Box or BYOD instance, everything inside the ZIP file is also deployed to the device.

 ![image](/assets/2025-11-03/peakboard-extension-zip-contents.png)

-## Using the extension in Peakboard Designer
+## Install the extension in Peakboard Designer

-To install the extension in the Peakboard Designer we just add it in the data source / extension dialog, making sure we point to the freshly created ZIP package.
+In order to use our extension in Peakboard Designer, we need to first install it:
+1. Add a new data source.
+1. Select *Extensions*.
+1. Click *Add custom extension*.
+1. Select the ZIP file for your extension.

 ![image](/assets/2025-11-03/peakboard-designer-install-extension-dialog.png)